vagebnd/envato-themecheck/readme.md

 ## Use

-All you need to do is call the `check ~/path/to/theme` command to start the game:
+All you need to do is call the `check ~/path/to/theme` command to check your theme:

 ## Update